 The following 7th Circuit Court of Appeals opinion was posted after IL deadline on Thursday.

-Appeal from the U.S. District Court for the Southern District of Indiana, Terre Haute Division.
-Judge Jane Magnus-Stinson.
+Appeal from the United States District Court for the Northern District of Indiana, South Bend Division.
+Judge Robert L. Miller Jr.

 Court of Appeals of Indiana